-In order to process your transactions, we may store your personal information on our servers, and those servers may reside outside the country where you live.
-Atypon has servers and major office locations in several countries, as listed at https://www.atypon.com/contact/.
-Atypon also has service providers located in the US amongst other countries.
-Such processing may include, among other things, the fulfillment of your order, the processing of your payment details, and the provision of support services.
+In order to process your transactions, we may store your personal information on our servers and those servers may reside outside the country where you live.
+Atypon has servers and major office locations in several countries, including the United States, the United Kingdom, Greece, Czech Republic, and Jordan.
+Atypon also has service providers located in the United States amongst other countries.
+Such processing may include, among other things, the fulfillment of your order, the processing of your payment details and the provision of support services.

-In order to satisfy global reporting requirements, Atypon may be required to provide your personal information to Atypon affiliates, subsidiaries, or its parent company in other countries.
+In order to satisfy global reporting requirements, Atypon may be required to provide your personal information to Atypon affiliates in other countries.

-By submitting your personal information, you agree to this transfer, storing, or processing of your information.
+By submitting your personal information, you agree to this transfer, storing or processing of your information.
 We will take all steps reasonably necessary to ensure that your personal information is treated securely and in accordance with this Privacy Policy and all applicable data protection laws.

 Security

-We will use appropriate physical, technical, and administrative safeguards to protect your data.
-Access to your personal data will be restricted to only those who require that information to perform their job function.
+We will use appropriate physical, technical and administrative safeguards to protect your data.
+Access to your personal data will be restricted to only those who need to know that information and required to perform their job function.
 In addition, we train our employees about the importance of maintaining the confidentiality and security of your information.

-Disclosure in chat rooms or forums
+Disclosure in Chat Rooms or Forums

-You should be aware that identifiable personal information—such as your name or email address—that you voluntarily disclose and that is accessible to other users (e.g., on social media, forums, bulletin boards, or in chat areas) could be collected and disclosed by others.
+You should be aware that identifiable personal information--such as your name or e-mail address--that you voluntarily disclose and that is accessible to other users (e.g. on social media, forums, bulletin boards or in chat areas) could be collected and disclosed by others.
 Atypon cannot take any responsibility for such collection and disclosure.

 Cookies